Sherrysun99/sherrysun99.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Xueli Sun - Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Biography

-I am Xueli Sun (孙雪丽), a Lecturer and Master's Supervisor at the School of Internet of Things, Nanjing University of Posts and Telecommunications (NJUPT).
-I am also a member of the China Computer Federation (CCF).
+I am currently a Lecturer and Master's Supervisor at the School of Internet of Things, Nanjing University of Posts and Telecommunications (NJUPT).
+My research focuses on **network reliability**, **fault-tolerant computing**, and their applications in **data center networks** and **cloud computing**.
+I have published over 20 papers in prestigious international journals and conferences such as IEEE Transactions on Reliability, The Computer Journal, and Theoretical Computer Science.

-I received my Ph.D. degree in Software Engineering from Soochow University in June 2023.
-Since August 2023, I have been working as a faculty member at NJUPT.
-During my doctoral studies, I was awarded the National Scholarship for Doctoral Students and received the Special Prize Scholarship twice (highest honor).
-I also led a Graduate Research Innovation Program project.
+I received my Ph.D. degree in Software Engineering from Soochow University in June 2023, under the supervision of Prof. Jianxi Fan.
+During my doctoral studies, I was honored with the National Scholarship for Doctoral Students 🏆 and received the Special Prize Scholarship twice (highest honor).

-I have published over 20 papers in prestigious international journals and conferences, including IEEE Transactions on Reliability, The Computer Journal, and Theoretical Computer Science.
-Currently, as Principal Investigator, I am leading a National Natural Science Foundation Youth Project, a Natural Science Foundation Project of Jiangsu Higher Education Institutions, and NJUPT Talent Start-up Funding.
-I am also involved in multiple National Natural Science Foundation general projects as a key participant.

-## Research Interests

-My research interests include:
-- Data Center Networks
-- Cloud Computing and Big Data
+I am a member of the China Computer Federation (CCF) and serve as a reviewer for several international journals including IEEE Transactions on Reliability, Theoretical Computer Science, The Computer Journal, and Journal of Supercomputing.

+# 💡 Opportunities

+I am always excited to work with motivated students who share a passion for network reliability and fault-tolerant computing.
+If you are curious, hardworking, and eager to explore cutting-edge research, my group offers a supportive environment to grow.

+🚀 Join me—and let's advance the reliability of computer systems together!

+**Research Directions:**
 - Network Reliability
 - Fault-Tolerant Computing
 - Graph Theory and Algorithms

-I serve as a reviewer for several international journals and conferences, including IEEE Transactions on Reliability, Theoretical Computer Science, The Computer Journal, and Journal of Supercomputing.

-## Selected Publications

-1. **Xueli Sun**, Jianxi Fan, Baolei Cheng, Jingya Zhou, Yan Wang: "Relationship Between Component Connectivity And Component Diagnosability Of Some Regular Networks." *The Computer Journal*, 66(8): 2033-2042 (2023).

-2. **Xueli Sun**, Jianxi Fan, Baolei Cheng, Yan Wang, Li Zhang: "Probabilistic Fault Diagnosis of Clustered Faults for Multiprocessor Systems." *Journal of Computer Science and Technology*, 38(4): 821-833 (2023).

-3. **Xueli Sun**, Jianxi Fan, Baolei Cheng, Yan Wang: "The t/m-diagnosis strategy of augmented k-ary n-cubes." *Theoretical Computer Science*, 945: 113671 (2023).

-4. **Xueli Sun**, Jianxi Fan, Eminjan Sabir, Baolei Cheng, Jia Yu: "Reliability of augmented k-ary n-cubes under the extra connectivity condition." *Journal of Supercomputing*, 79(12): 13641-13669 (2023).

-5. **Xueli Sun**, Jianxi Fan, Shuangxiang Kan, Weibei Fan, Xiaohua Jia: "Component Reliability of a Class of Regular Networks and Its Applications." *IEEE Transactions on Reliability*, 72(2): 637-650 (2023).

-## Graduate Student Recruitment

-I am actively seeking motivated graduate students to join my research group.
-If you are interested in:
-- Network Reliability
-- Graph Theory and Algorithms
+- Data Center Networks
-- Fault-Tolerant Computing
+- Cloud Computing and Big Data

 **What I Offer:**
-- Research funding support for attending academic conferences during your graduate studies
+- 💰 Research funding support for attending academic conferences
-- Early lab access for qualified students (including direct admission and regular admission students)
+- 🎓 Early lab access for qualified students (direct admission and regular admission)
-- Opportunity to integrate research with your undergraduate thesis
+- 📝 Opportunity to integrate research with undergraduate thesis
-- Comprehensive research reward system
+- 🏆 Comprehensive research reward system
-- Recommendations for graduate scholarships and research funding
-- Priority support for international academic exchange opportunities
+- 🌍 Priority support for international academic exchange
-- Potential opportunities for further studies at prestigious overseas universities
+- ✈️ Potential opportunities for further studies at prestigious overseas universities

-**Who Should Apply:**
-Hardworking, dedicated, and motivated students are welcome to apply.
-I value students who are passionate about research and committed to academic excellence.

-## Contact

-**Email:** sunxueli@njupt.edu.cn
+Please contact me at: **sunxueli@njupt.edu.cn**

+# 🔥 News

+- **2023.08**: 🎉 I joined Nanjing University of Posts and Telecommunications as a Lecturer ✨!
+- **2023.06**: 🎓 Successfully defended my Ph.D. dissertation at Soochow University!
+- **2023.06**: 🏆 One paper accepted by The Computer Journal (SCI Q2)!
+- **2023.06**: 🏆 One paper accepted by Journal of Computer Science and Technology (CCF B)!
+- **2023.03**: 🏆 One paper accepted by Theoretical Computer Science (CCF B)!
+- **2023.03**: 🏆 One paper accepted by Journal of Supercomputing (SCI Q2)!
+- **2023.01**: 🏆 One paper accepted by IEEE Transactions on Reliability (SCI Q1, Top Journal)!

+# 📝 Publications

+**2023**

+- **Xueli Sun**, Jianxi Fan, Baolei Cheng, Jingya Zhou, Yan Wang: Relationship Between Component Connectivity And Component Diagnosability Of Some Regular Networks. *The Computer Journal*, 66(8): 2033-2042 (2023).

+- **Xueli Sun**, Jianxi Fan, Baolei Cheng, Yan Wang, Li Zhang: Probabilistic Fault Diagnosis of Clustered Faults for Multiprocessor Systems. *Journal of Computer Science and Technology*, 38(4): 821-833 (2023).

+- **Xueli Sun**, Jianxi Fan, Baolei Cheng, Yan Wang: The t/m-diagnosis strategy of augmented k-ary n-cubes. *Theoretical Computer Science*, 945: 113671 (2023).

+- **Xueli Sun**, Jianxi Fan, Eminjan Sabir, Baolei Cheng, Jia Yu: Reliability of augmented k-ary n-cubes under the extra connectivity condition. *Journal of Supercomputing*, 79(12): 13641-13669 (2023).

+- **Xueli Sun**, Jianxi Fan, Shuangxiang Kan, Weibei Fan, Xiaohua Jia: Component Reliability of a Class of Regular Networks and Its Applications. *IEEE Transactions on Reliability*, 72(2): 637-650 (2023).

+# 🔬 Research Projects

+**Principal Investigator:**
+- National Natural Science Foundation of China (NSFC) - Youth Project
+- Natural Science Foundation of Jiangsu Higher Education Institutions
+- NJUPT Talent Start-up Funding

+**Key Participant:**
+- Multiple National Natural Science Foundation General Projects

+# 🌠 Academic Services

+**Reviewer for International Journals:**
+- IEEE Transactions on Reliability
+- Theoretical Computer Science
+- The Computer Journal
+- Journal of Supercomputing

+# 🎖 Honors and Awards

+- **2023**: National Scholarship for Doctoral Students (Top 1%)
+- **2022**: Special Prize Scholarship, Soochow University (Top 1%)
+- **2021**: Special Prize Scholarship, Soochow University (Top 1%)
+- **2020-2023**: Graduate Research Innovation Program (Principal Investigator)

+# 📖 Education

+- **2023.06**: Ph.D. in Software Engineering, Soochow University, Suzhou, China
+  - Supervisor: Prof. Jianxi Fan
+  - Thesis: Research on Network Reliability and Fault Diagnosis

+- **2017-2020**: Previous Education (to be updated)

+# 💼 Work Experience

+- **2023.08 - Present**: Lecturer & Master's Supervisor
-**Office:** School of Internet of Things, Nanjing University of Posts and Telecommunications
+  - School of Internet of Things
+  - Nanjing University of Posts and Telecommunications
+  - Nanjing, China